Roark strikes out seven, pitching A’s to sweep of Yankees

 New York’s Gleyber Torres homered twice for his 30th and 31st of the year, a solo shot in the seventh and another in the ninth.

 Oakland has won three of Roark’s four starts since he was acquired from Cincinnati.
-Roark (2-1) allowed two runs and seven hits in 6 1/3 innings.
+Roark (2-1) won his second straight decision and allowed two runs on seven hits in 6 1/3 innings.

 Torres also doubled and singled for the Yankees, who have lost nine of their last 10 and 21 of 28 in Oakland.